 - Defending Principles of Play: Compactness, Balance, Patience, Delay, Depth

 Top Gun training sessions normally take place from Monday to Friday between 6:00 and 8:00 pm.
-Top Gun Sessions schedules are coordinated with the teams practice and game schedule.
+Top Gun Session schedules are coordinated with the teams practice and game schedule.